nicehash/excavator/nvidia/README.md

 Parameter # or name | Range | Explanation
 -----------------|----------|---------
-1 or `M` | 0 or 1 | Mode of algorithm
+1 or `M` | 0, 1 , 2 | Mode of algorithm

-If no parameters are provided, device specific defaults are used (M=0).
+If no parameters are provided, device specific defaults are used (M=1).
 We suggest using two workers per device when running equihash with mode 0*, otherwise use one worker per device.

 \* To manage intensity of this algorithm, we suggest you to run only one worker to reach low intensity and multiple (suggest 2) workers per device to reach optimal speed.